My Fine Models E71 scale 1 model

 spur1info Aug21

 DB E71 13 from Fine Models by Friedhelm Weidelich (18.8.2021).
-Read at https://www.spur1info.com/en/newsreader/db-e-71-13-from-fine-models.html.
+Read at paid login at https://www.spur1info.com/en/newsreader/db-e-71-13-from-fine-models.html [26].
 Quite an interesting read, with 57 very well done photos.
 Even if this is not about my model, but the Fine Models’ Var.7, I assume that most of the comments would be correct.
 Like, the lights and lantern bulbs are simulated and made from round LEDs.
-This article also mentions the competitors, without naming them.
-But I spur1.at would at least be one of them (see https://www.spur-1.at/e-71 and 201:[My krokis notes]).
+This article also mentions the competitors, more concretely spur1.at (see https://www.spur-1.at/e-71 and Search[Spur1.at].

 spur1info Dec21

 Did she really exist? by Gastautor (16.12.2021). «For some railroad models, the question arises for a variety of reasons whether there was a prototype.
 Bruno Waldmeier has given some thought to this.» Read more … paid login at https://www.spur1info.com/en/news-archive/tag/Fine%20Models.html.
 This article’s intro depicts the Fine Models’ E71 Var.
 5, SBB brown.
 This is so intriguing!
-I haven’t had access to this article (23May2022)
+Update Jun2024 (with access): This article discusses how model designers mostly/only have to rely on black/white photos to infer the colour of a model, if they don’t have any written documents about it.
+There is no discussion of other traits of the original vs. the model.

 External